franciscoccerdenia07/NetworkAnalyzerProject-CPT-Certificataion-TrainingCenter-Lab/README.md

 # NetworkAnalyzerProject-CPT-Certificataion-TrainingCenter-Lab
--This is continuation and more projects related to my CPT-Certification/TrainingCenter-Lab Network Project.
+- This is continuation and more projects related to my CPT-Certification/TrainingCenter-Lab Network Project.
 I plan to add more projects that can  be tools and my original network lab will serve as the foundation to use tools and projects I plan to create in the future.
--This project was created to improve my Python programming skills while applying networking concepts learned through Cisco Packet Tracer and Cisco IOS configuration.
+- This project was created to improve my Python programming skills while applying networking concepts learned through Cisco Packet Tracer and Cisco IOS configuration.
--As someone interested in networking and cybersecurity, I wanted to build a project that combines Python programming with Cisco networking concepts.
+- As someone interested in networking and cybersecurity, I wanted to build a project that combines Python programming with Cisco networking concepts.
--Rather than creating another beginner Python project, I wanted something that solves networking problems, even if it means starting from the simplest and easiest tasks.
+- Rather than creating another beginner Python project, I wanted something that solves networking problems, even if it means starting from the simplest and easiest tasks.

 This project also serves as a practical way to strengthen my understanding of
 | Python | OOP | Configuration parsing | Network automation | Cisco IOS | Auditing (hopefully) |